50 Best NES Games of All Time

 3. Mega Man 2

-With Mega Man 2 Capcom proved you could make a good thing even better.
-Doing away with the most unforgiving elements of the first game (no continues, imagine that for a moment), the company did not skimp on ensuring players would still get a tremendously challenging experience.
+With Mega Man 2, Capcom proved you could make a good thing even better.
+Doing away with the most unforgiving elements of the first game (no continues, imagine that for a moment), the company did not skimp on ensuring players would still get a tremendously challenging whipper.
 The game brings back Dr. Wily with a new robot army and designs on taking over the world, and it’s up to you as Mega Man to defeat the robots, gain their weaponry, and take down Wily for good.

 2. The Legend of Zelda